jessemorris/better_launch/README.md

 <details>
   <summary>psutil</summary>

 [psutil](https://psutil.readthedocs.io/en/latest/index.html#psutil.Process.memory_full_info) shows that *better_launch* uses more CPU in the beginning and more memory in total compared to `ros2 launch`.
 The memory reported is the unique set size (see the previous link).
-I'm not sure how this relates to the memray statistics above.
+I'm not sure how these results relate to the memray statistics above.

 ![](docs/benchmarks/results/psutil/cpu_usage.png)